What should you do after a car accident injury?

-Know Your Rights after a Car Accident in Bucks County
+What are Your Rights after a Car Accident in Bucks County?

 There are other types of accidents as well, and regardless of the cause, drivers can recover from their medical benefits coverage on their own policy.
 Drivers who carry full tort coverage on their policy may pursue a tort liability case against an at-fault driver for pain and suffering damages.
 Drivers with limited tort on their policy may also pursue a tort claim for pain and suffering, but only if they suffered serious injuries.

 Be sure that you’ve gathered any and all pertinent documents and information related to your accident and give them to your attorney so he or she can organize and manage your claim.
 If the police have been at the scene of the accident, be sure you’ve requested a copy of the police report to help you prove which party is at fault.

 Give your attorney any and all photos of the crash or damage to your vehicle as well as any estimates for repairs, rental car, medical bills and information regarding lost time from work or school.

 Your car accident attorney in Bucks County will work with you to build a case against the at-fault party and will advocate on your behalf to help you pursue the compensation to which you are entitled.
 This includes during the claims process with the insurance company, as well as the litigation process if necessary to recover damages.

 Karen Wilbank (Verified Google Review) ★★★★★

 "Thank you Attorney Cordisco, Meryl and Barb for going above and beyond to get results that far exceeded what I thought I would recover from my accident.
 You were always courteous, professional, responsible and easy to talk and understand and keeping in touch with me throughout the process.
 I highly recommend Cordisco and Saile law office for your future needs."